Bolivian War of Independence: Independence consolidated

 However, Royalist armies still remained, which were the stronghold at El Callao and the army of General Olañeta in Charcas.
-The army at El Callao was easily defeated but Olañeta's army proved to be more difficult.
+The army at El Callao was contained and besieged by the Peruvian army, but Olañeta's army proved to be more difficult to eliminate.
 Olañeta was rumored to have planned to surrender Charcas to Brazil in 1824 in order to keep the country under Spanish control.
 He had asked for Brazil to send over an army; however, the governor of Brazil refused to become involved.
 Bolívar and San Martín both desired to make an agreement with Olañeta because he had helped them in the battle of Ayacucho.
 Sucre, Bolívar's most successful general, did not trust Olañeta and so despite his plan to make peace, he started to occupy Charcas.
-Sucre prepared to persuade this Royalist general, either with works or by force.
+Sucre prepared to persuade this Royalist general, either with words or by force.
 Bolívar assumed that Olañeta would take a long time deciding what to do and planned to travel to Charcas during that time.
 However, Olañeta had planned one more sudden attack.
 Sucre invited the men of Charcas to join him and in January 1825, a large number of men from Olañeta's army deserted him and joined Sucre.
 On 9 March, Sucre had succeeded in capturing every Royalist general there except for Olañeta.
 Yet this fierce general refused to surrender.
 Finally on 13 April, part Olañeta's forces joined the patriots and mutinied.
-Olañeta was fatally wounded in the ensuing battle.
+Olañeta was fatally wounded in the ensuing Battle of Tumusla.
 At last, Spain had relinquished its grip on South America, the final battles being fought in Charcas.

-The Marshal Sucre called this city "the cradle] of American Independence."
-The reason for this statement was that La Paz was the first place people were murdered for the desire for independence and now, decades later, the last Royalist forces had been defeated.
+The Marshal Sucre called La Paz "the cradle of American Independence."
+The reason for this statement was that this city was the first place people were murdered for the desire for independence and now, decades later, the last Royalist forces had been defeated.
 What remained of the royalist forces dissolved because of mutiny and desertion.
 On 25 April 1825, Sucre arrived in Chuquisaca, which had been the hub of Spanish dominion.
 The citizens of the city rejoiced, gathering along the road.
 The town council, clergy, and the university students all congregated at the edge of Chuquisaca to greet Sucre.
 The people even went as far as preparing a Roman chariot pulled by twelve maidens dressed in blue and white to pull Sucre into the heart of the city.